Medical Malpractice and Lack of Informed Consent in New Jersey

 The second essential component of informed consent is known as “capacity.”
 This refers to the patient’s ability to understand and make decisions with regard to his or her health.
 Some of the circumstances that may undermine a patient’s capacity include: intellectual disabilities, extreme stress or post-traumatic stress disorder, intoxication or being under the influence of mind-altering substances, severe sleep deprivation, mental illness, and dementia.
 The last crucial component of informed consent is “voluntariness,” which is rather self-explanatory.
 Essentially, this means that the patient must not be coerced into providing his or her consent to a medical procedure.

-So, how does a doctor or hospital obtain informed consent?
 Generally, informed consent is obtained through a document that outlines a procedure and its risks, and requires the patient to sign.
 However, doctors must also ensure that their patients are completely informed and understand the risks associated with a given procedure before moving forward.
 If a doctor does not fully explain a procedure to a patient, or fails to obtain informed consent, and the patient suffers harm, the patient may have grounds to pursue a medical malpractice claim.

 In order to fulfill the obligation of informed consent, a patient should understand the following: